cycfi/elements/docs/layout.md

 Tiles are the most useful layout elements, followed by by Grids.
 Tiles are used everywhere for composing hierarchical elements in rows and columns, typical to all GUIs.
-Grids are similar to tiles, but grids have fixed sizes while tiles allow elements to fluidly adjust depending on available space.
+Grids are similar to tiles.
+Both tiles and grids allow elements to fluidly adjust depending on available space.
+Tiles compute the layout of its elements using the children elements' size `limits` while grids lay out its elements using an externally supplied fractional coordinates that specify positions of the elements in the allocated space.

-Tiles are best used for composing UI elements while grids are best for composing tables.
+Tiles are best used
+for composing UI elements while grids are best for composing tables.

 -------------------------------------------------------------------------------